LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/asking-good-questions.rst

 **Bad:** Using trial and error without any specific direction.

-**Good:** "I added user input validation, but am still seeing the problem."
+**Good:** "I added user input validation, but I am still seeing the problem."

 Where have you looked for an answer?
 ------------------------------------